-The Beta Hunt gold mineralization is processed by SIGMC through the nearby Lefroy Mill.
-Material is treated in batches of between 10 - 50 kt and SLM is credited with the actual recovery achieved.
-To date, two batches have been processed.
-The initial batch treated in December 2015 achieved a 96% recovery while the second batch in January 2016 achieved a 94% recovery.
-Recovery for January is in line with the average performance of other gold ores in the region and 94% has been used as the basis for forecasting future production.
+The Beta Hunt gold mineralization is toll processed at nearby gold mills.
+Three mills were used in 2016, Lefroy Mill owned by SIGMC, Jubilee Mill owned by Westgold Resources Limited and Greenfields Mill owned by FMR Investments Pty Ltd. Material is treated in batches of between 20-80 kt and SLM is credited with the actual gold produced and recovery achieved.
+To date, 11 batches have been processed (1 commencing in 2015, 9 batches commencing in 2016 and 1 commencing in 2017).
+In 2016 the recovery in the different tolls ranged from 89% to 94%, in line with the average performance of other gold ores in the region.
+93% has been used as the basis for forecasting future production.